This is a performance analysis and review article of the SIGMA 45mm F2.8 DG DN

 Is this also aimed at some kind of visual effect?
 Or perhaps it is a phenomenon unique to mirrorless lenses, and is influenced by the strong negative lens group on the image sensor side.
 Or maybe I am just reading too much into it…

-Magnification chromatic aberration is nicely integrated, typical of modern lenses.
+lateral chromatic aberrations is nicely integrated, typical of modern lenses.

 (Left)Tangential direction, (Right)Sagittal direction

-Let's look at it as a lateral aberration.
+Let's look at it as a transverse aberrations.

 This is a beautiful graph, although the Fno is darker.
 If the Fno is originally dark, the aberration in the sagittal direction shown on the right is drastically reduced.
 Looking at the tangential direction graph on the left, the effect of the two aspherical lenses is sufficient to correct the aberration.
 The graph is clean around the central axis, so the resolution performance will probably improve further when the lens is stopped down.